 The Grand Canyon region also hosts some of the highest-grade uranium ore in the United States.
 In 2012, then-U.S. Secretary of the Interior Ken Salazar signed a Record of Decision (ROD) to withdraw over 1 million acres in three segregation areas of Federal land in the Grand Canyon region from new uranium mining activities for the next 20 years, subject to valid existing rights.
 A key factor in the decision for the withdrawal was the limited amount of scientific data and resulting uncertainty on potential effects of uranium mining activities on cultural, biological, and water resources in the area.
 Since 2014, the USGS has planned and conducted scientific investigations to address the uncertainties of potential uranium-mining effects noted in the ROD.
 USGS collects groundwater samples in the Grand Canyon region to understand the current state of groundwater chemistry in the region, to monitor for changes in groundwater chemistry that may be the result of mining activities, and to identify "hot spots" with elevated concentrations and investigate the causes.

-The purpose of this interactive map is to present results for uranium concentrations in groundwater samples in the Grand Canyon region.
+The purpose of this interactive map is to present results for uranium and arsenic concentrations in groundwater samples in the Grand Canyon region.
 The map allows users to navigate to different parts of the Grand Canyon region and see for themselves the uranium concentrations in wells and springs that have been sampled in the area.
 For this map, the Grand Canyon study area is defined by surface water drainages between Lee's Ferry to the east and Lake Mead to the west.
-Although uranium in groundwater may be of particular concern to residents and visitors of the area, other metals that are commonly associated with mineralized breccia pipes may be a greater risk to human health (figure 1).
+Although uranium in groundwater may be of particular concern to residents and visitors of the area, other metals that are commonly associated with mineralized breccia pipes, such as arsenic, may be a greater risk to human health (figure 1).